-The mission of Internal Audit in Finnair is to provide independent, objective assurance and consulting services designed to add value and improve the organization's operations.
+The mission of Internal Audit in Finnair is to provide independent, objective assurance and consulting services designed to add value and improve the organisation's operations.
 Internal Audit helps the organisation to mitigate factors that might undermine its business objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.

-Internal Audit's focus areas in 2014 and 2015
+Internal Audit focus areas in 2015 and 2016

-2014 Key Activities
+2015 Key Activities